E3SM-Project/gdess/README.md

 # e3sm_co2_diag
-Helper code for evaluating CO2 in E3SM
+Helper code for evaluating CO<sub>2</sub> in E3SM

+## Usage

+Check out the demonstration notebooks in `notebooks/demo/` for how to run recipes for CMIP6 model output, NOAA Globalview+ Obspack, and E3SM model output.

 ## Installation